-Application save point and last-pages mechanism
+Request save point and last-pages mechanism

 Application save point

 Application save point is a key element of the form flow in the Eximee system.
-It defines the moment when the application data is transferred to the form repository and related actions are invoked — such as starting a BPMN process, saving data in an external system, or displaying final informational pages to the user.
-It is configured in the tab Steps of the application editor and appears as one of the items in the form steps sequence.
+It defines the moment when the application data is transferred to the form repository and related actions are triggered – such as starting a BPMN process, saving data in an external system, or displaying final informational pages to the user.
+It is configured in the tab Steps of the application editor and appears as one of the items in the form step sequence.
 It is most often placed as the last step of the application.
-All pages located in the steps below the Application save point are treated as completion pages.
+All pages located in steps below the Application save point are treated as completion pages.

-Illustration 1.
+Figure 1.
 View of the application save point in the "Steps" tab

 Properties of the Application save point step

-The step Application save point has the following properties:
+Step Application save point has the following properties:

 Configuration of the application save point